 Two students apply for federal student aid–a mediocre student and a high–achieving student.
 Which applicant will receive a higher award?

-On the other side of the coin is merit–based aid.
-Merit includes a variety of categories: academic, artistic, athletic, and the list goes on.
-Scholarships are the most common type of merit–based aid (though some do have a need-based component).
-Assuming need is not a condition, a student with extensive assets and income is just as entitled to a merit-based award as a student with limited assets and income.
+On the other side of the coin is merit-based aid.
+Merit includes a variety of talents and interests: academic, artistic, athletic, and the list goes on.
+Scholarships are the most common type of merit–based aid (though some do have a need-based component), which may come from the school or from outside sources.
+Assuming need is not a condition.
+A student with extensive assets and income is just as entitled to a merit-based award as a student with limited assets and income.

 For the far majority of students, the chief source of financial aid will be need–based aid.
 However, it's important to educate yourself on the variety of assistance available.
 Regardless of your economic situation, take every opportunity to lessen the financial burden.
 We’ve got a free scholarship search tool right here.